 Yann LeCun first proposed the CNN in the year 1998.
 He was then able to detect handwritten digits with a simple five-layer convolutional neural network that was trained on the MNIST dataset, containing over 60,000 examples.
 The idea is simple: train the network, identify the features in the images, and classify them.
 Then in 2019, EfficientNet-B7 achieved the state of the art performance in classifying images on the ImageNet Dataset.
 The network can identify the label of a particular picture from over 1.2 million images with 84.4% of accuracy.

 But CNNs are not perfect.
-If the CNNs are fed with images of different sizes and orientations, they fail.
+If CNNs are fed with images of different sizes and orientations, they fail.

 Let me run through an example.
 Say you rotate a face upside down and then feed it to a CNN; it would not be able to identify features like the eyes, nose, or mouth.
 Similarly, if you reconstruct specific regions of the face (i.e., switch the positions of the nose and eyes), the network will still be able to recognize the face—even though it isn't exactly a face anymore.
-In short, CNNs can learn the patterns of the images statistically, but not how the actual image looks in different orientations.
+In short, CNNs can learn the patterns of the images statistically, but not what the actual image looks like in different orientations.

 The Problem with Pooling in CNNs

 The authors use the max/average pooling operation, or have successive convolutional layers throughout the network.
 The pooling operation reduces unnecessary information.
 Using this design, we can reduce the spacial size of the data flowing through the network, and thus increase the "field of view" of the neurons in higher layers, allowing them to detect higher-order features in a broader region of the input image.
 This is how max-pooling operations in CNNs help achieve state of the art performance.
-But we should not be fooled by its performance; CNNs work better than any model before them, but max-pooling is nevertheless losing valuable information.
+That being said, we should not be fooled by its performance; CNNs work better than any model before them, but max-pooling is nevertheless losing valuable information.

 "The pooling operation used in convolutional neural networks is a big mistake, and the fact that it works so well is a disaster!"